Cougars stun Geckos in softball championship game

 Quichocho, with two doubles, one single, and three runs scored, was at her best.

 Mesa, the next batter, connected with an RBI single to center field.
-Hanah Cruz, the Geckos' first baseman, followed with a single.
-With the Cougars’ lead cut to two runs, and one out, Cara Eclavea stepped up to the plate.
-With Dangan challenging batters with pitches inside inside the strike zone, she lined out to the shortstop.
+Hanah Cruz, the Geckos first baseman, followed with a single.
+With the Cougars lead cut to two runs, and one out, Cara Eclavea stepped up to the plate.
+With Dangan challenging batters with pitches inside the strike zone, Eclavea lined out to the shortstop.

 With two outs and the tying run at the plate, Dangan struck out the final batter looking.

-“It means so much to me getting to be with my friends again,” Dangan said. … “Getting this win really warms my heart.”

-“There’s just so much I can’t put into words what this team means to me,” she added.
+“It means so much to me getting to be with my friends again,” Dangan said. … “Getting this win really warms my heart. ...
+There’s just so much I can’t put into words what this team means to me."